rlipsc/polymorph/README.md

 ## Deleting entities

 Entities are deleting using the `delete` operation.
 This operation is fully run time bound, as components cannot be determined at compile time.
-However, like other operations, it is generated as a static proc from your design at compile time, so fewer components in a design will generate less code.
+However, like other operations, it is generated as a static procedure from your design at compile time, so fewer components in a design will generate less code.

 In general, the performance of `delete` depends on how many components the entity has.
 Deleting also doesn't need to bookkeep the components being removed like `remove` does.